You’ll never forget

 - Assistance throughout the whole trip

-- Guided walks in mentioned cities by tour leaders (when bus tour is not offered)
+- Guided tours in mentioned cities by tour leaders

-- Everything that is not mentioned in “Includes”
+- Everything that is not mentioned in “What’s included?”

 - Transport to the starting point